In select summers, Wheaton students learn alongside professors and other archaeologists as they join the Tel Shimron Excavations program.

 Estimated Additional Expenses: Students are responsible for the cost of international airfare to and from the program, any visa fees, vaccinations, and all personal expenses.

-If you have specific questions or would like to know more about the Tel Shimron Excavation program, contact Jennifer Hutchins, Excavations Coordinator or Dr. Daniel Master, Professor of Biblical and Theological Studies, for further information.
+If you have specific questions or would like to know more about the Tel Shimron Excavations program, contact Dr. Daniel Master, Professor of Archaeology, for further information.

 How to Apply

-To apply to the Wheaton College Tel Shimron Excavation program, visit GoGlobal, Wheaton College's registration system for off-campus study and international travel, research, and internships.
+To apply to the Wheaton College Tel Shimron Excavations program, visit GoGlobal, Wheaton College's registration system for off-campus study and international travel, research, and internships.